AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-sql-calc-column.md

 ---
 title: Creating and Using a SQL Calculated Column
-description: Learn how advanced columns can be created in the form of SQL Calculation columns on the new [!DNL MBI] architecture.
+description: Learn how advanced columns can be created in the form of SQL Calculation columns on the new MBI architecture.
 ---
 # Create a SQL Calculated Column